EURO GOVT-Italy, Spain yields slip on hopes of stronger firewall

 "In our opinion, rate hikes are required for a sustained bear market, but not for trading ranges to move higher."

 A rise in the German Ifo survey showed business morale rose in March to 109.8 from last month's 109.6, beating a Reuters forecast for no change, but traders and strategists said the impact on Bunds was fleeting.
 Investors were more focused on developments in the euro debt crisis.
-(Editing by Ruth Pitchford and Susan Fenton)
+(Reporting by Emelia Sithole-Matarise; Editing by Ruth Pitchford and Susan Fenton)

 * Le Chateau - loan will be secured by all co's property and will be subordinated in terms of ranking and repayment to co's $80.0 million revolving credit facility